 Sometimes I speak to students who are worried about their creativity.
 It usually starts as a conversation about why they can’t write and when we spend a bit of time talking I learn about their heartache, their sadness and often something really traumatic that has recently happened to them.

-If you feel you must do something during a hard time you can try something like journaling.
+If you feel that you must do something during a difficult time you can try something like journaling.
 Journaling is not meant to be shared.
 It is just for you.
 If, after a suitable amount of time you feel it is shareable, that‘s great, but the goal of journaling is just to put your words to your page.
 It’s cathartic.
 Make things for yourself at this time.
 Not for market.
 Not for anyone.
 Not yet, anyway.

-Take care of yourself and give yourself to as much time as possible.
+Take care of yourself and give yourself as much time as possible.
 There is no timeline for grief.
 Please get help if it all becomes too much.
 Don’t do this alone.